 This philosophical development in Lee’s practice is evident in her recent works and the shift in materiality.
 Moon in a Dew Drop will include a number of fire and rain drawings from the MCA collection that Lee produced through methods of burning and soldering.
 By piercing the surface of paper with fire before leaving the paper outside to the elements, she creates mini constellations that evoke ideas of the broader cosmos.
 For Lee, materiality is very important because all materials, through our human experience, are already lined with “poetic meanings”.
 By drawing on these in-built associations, she creates works that offer us ways of looking at these relationships afresh.
 Lee’s ethos and working methods mark her art with a simultaneous sense of familiarity and unfamiliarity, and offer us a deep contemplation of existential questions.

 In 2019, Lee travelled overseas nine times to work on international projects and exhibitions; in 2020, COVID-19 has inevitably changed this pattern of work.
-While Lee has had to halt many of her planned international travels and exhibition opportunities, she is excited about the forthcoming exhibition at the MCA, which has been two years in the making.
 Now the artist reflects on what her recent downtime at home has afforded her.
 “I get to look over my shoulder and look at the past to gain a new perspective; it’s an incredible privilege to have this exhibition,” she shares.
 “The show crystallises my journey, and lets me understand where I have come from.”

 At a time when our collective mood is marked by uncertainties, Lee’s works can offer us a reminder that there is a freedom and liberation in letting go of expectations, and in accepting impermanence and change as a guiding principle of the world.